sollecitom/corda-di-container-spike/README.md

 - Allow decoupled reactive behaviour across modules.
 - Showcase a stubbed auditing service filtering all application events based on an inclusion list, with customized behaviour for each event type of interest.
+- Dynamically load / unload Cordapps, with the potential to avoid restarting nodes when changes are necessary.

 ## Notes and remarks